-World Alzheimer's Day 2020: Understanding The Risk Factors For This Irreversible Condition
+World Alzheimer's Day 2023: Understanding The Risk Factors For Alzheimer's Disease

-World Alzheimer's Day 2020: This day highlights the need to eradicate the stigma that surrounds this health condition.
-Here are the risk factors of Alzheimer's you need to know.
+World Alzheimer's Day 2023: Here are the risk factors of Alzheimer's disease you need to know.

 World Alzheimer's Day is observed on 21 September each year